-Our vaccine injury lawyers have handled a variety of neurological vaccine injury cases including brachial neuritis, Guillain-Barre Syndrome, etc. My Vaccine Lawyer focuses almost exclusively on vaccine injury cases and has recovered over $20 million for our clients in the last 4 years alone.
+Our vaccine injury lawyers have handled a variety of neurological vaccine injury cases including Parsonage-Turner Syndrome, Guillain-Barre Syndrome, etc. My Vaccine Lawyer focuses almost exclusively on vaccine injury cases and has recovered over $20 million for our clients in the last 4 years alone.
 Visit our vaccine injury case results page for more information.

 If you ever bumped your “funny bone” resulting in that tingling feeling, you are familiar with the ulnar nerve.
 The ulnar nerve runs from the upper arm down to the fingers.